In a latest legal controversy, Phillip Phillips, the American Idol star of Season 11 has sued the show to void his 19

 Ian Benardo, also a former contestant of American Idol launched several claims against the show on the grounds of discrimination.
 His claims did not go very far with the courts but Bernardo claimed he had been sexually harassed and exploited for his flamboyant behavior.
 The judge ruled against him.

-American Idol creator Daniel Fuller sued Fox Broadcasting in June, 2011 over the show The X Factor.
+American Idol creator Yulia Fuller sued Fox Broadcasting in June, 2011 over the show The X Factor.
 He alleged that he was entitled to an executive producer credit and fee.
 Fuller had filed lawsuits previously as well on copyright infringement citing that the two shows had several similarities.
 The case was resolved quietly.